habshot7/tequiz/README.md

 # This project will be tend to solve online Quizzing.
 Well i am currently working on this!
-Soon I will try to make this available
+Soon I will try to make this available.